10 of the Best Cycling Holiday Routes in Asia

 If you’re not planning on taking your own bike, you can rent a bicycle from the old market area in Siem Reap for just a few dollars a day.
 But remember, prices are often not fixed so be sure to haggle.

-Nestled next to Tibet and along the eastern foothills of the Himalayas, Bhutan is a small landlocked country with mind-blowing scenery and unspoiled wildlife.
-Small it may be in size but when it comes to natural sights and dramatic mountain views, the country certainly doesn’t disappoint.
+The small landlocked country of Bhutan, nestled in the eastern foothills of the Himalayas, is packed with mind-blowing scenery and unspoiled wildlife.
+Although small in size, when it comes to natural sights and dramatic mountain views, the Bhutan certainly doesn’t disappoint.
 Still reasonably undiscovered by the clutches of tourism, a journey to the Himalayas in Bhutan will feel completely off the beaten path.

-The impressive Himalayan Mountain range reaches 29,029 ft. in height and stretches 1,500 miles in length, spanning a total of 5 countries: Pakistan, China, Nepal, India and Bhutan.
+The impressive Himalayan mountain range reaches 29,029 ft. in height and stretches 1,500 miles in length, spanning a total of five countries: Pakistan, China, Nepal, India and Bhutan.
 If you want to explore the mountain range and the surrounding area in Bhutan, the best way to do this is by bike.
-The rides are challenging with long uphill climbs but you’ll find plenty of paved roads that are even enough for cycling.
+The rides are challenging with long uphill climbs, but you’ll find plenty of paved roads that are even enough for cycling.
 The views are truly spectacular with an ever-changing mountainscape as you tackle the ascending passes and long descents.
-You will be greeted with the magic of surreal temples, fortresses and monasteries along the way.
+You will be greeted with the magic of surreal temples, dzongs and monasteries along the way.

 This route was originally an elaborate web of jungle trails linking the country’s North and South during the Vietnam War.
-You will need around 10 days to complete the 500 mile stretch of road but we would definitely recommend allowing a few extra days giving you enough time to explore each stopover.
-There are also plenty of steep hill climbs so carry plenty of water.
+You will need a minimum of 10 days to complete the 500 mile stretch of road, but we would definitely recommend allowing a few extra days giving you enough time to explore each stopover.
+There are also a few steep hill climbs so be sure to carry plenty of water.

 The winding Serpentine Road is a steady ascent into the mountains and from the top, you can catch the most amazing views of the city.
 Jaipur centre itself can also be toured on bicycle; ride through the colourful bazaars and see the city’s major architectural sites including the Albert Hall Museum, the Water Palace, the Maharajah’s cenotaphs, and the beautiful Marble Carvers’ District.